jzhangc/git_nmt_commandline/README.md

     - Resampling is now stratified
     - Error handling added for supervised hierarchical clustering analysis when only one significant resutl found

-  - Updates to  and connectivity_ml_2d.sh
+  - Updates to connectivity_ml_2d.sh
     - Resampling is now stratified
     - Error handling added for supervised hierarchical clustering analysis when only one significant resutl found

+  -Updates to the regression module
+    - PLSR functionality added so PLS VIP plot is produced as a validation for SVM-rRF-FS process
+    - Accordingly, new R file reg_plsda_val_svm.R added

 - 0.0.3
   - General updates